pankajchandra910-cmyk/Project.v1/README.md

 "# To install the required packages run the following command:   npm  install   "

-"# To run the project, use the command: npx parcel src/index.html "
+"# To run the project, use the command: npm start
+ "